The ecological changes of Breckland grass heaths and the consequences of management

 Rabbit faecal pellet production: Rabbit faecal pellet production (as a measure of rabbit abundance) was determined by pellet counts within 1 m² quadrats placed at sward measurement points.
 The number of pellets estimated by eye to be less than 8 days old or less (by comparison with a reference collection of known age) were counted.
 Pellet production rate was undertaken by the same observer.

-Conclusions: The rotovated plot had shorter grass, a higher abundance of lichens and annual plants, and less organic matter than control plots.
-Thus even over 20 years since last rotovated, positive influences of this management on the flora were still evident.
-The authors considerer that encouraging rabbits and disturbing the soil are essential to maintain these heathlands plant communities.
+Conclusions: The rotovated plot had more bare ground, shorter grass, a higher abundance of lichens, cushion-forming mosses and annual plants, and less organic matter than control plots.
+Thus even over 17 years since last rotovated, beneficial effects of rotovation management on the flora were still evident.
+The authors consider that encouraging rabbits and disturbing the soil are essential to maintain these heathlands plant communities.

 Note: If using or referring to this published study, please read and quote the original paper, this can be viewed at: